Unknown-3301/NEAT/README.md

 ---

 [NEAT](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies) or [NeuroEvolution of Augmenting Topologies](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies) is an method for evolving artificial neural networks.
-This repository is a C# libarary for a slightly modified algorithm of NEAt.
+This repository is a C# libarary for a slightly modified algorithm of NEAT.

 ## Usage
 First create a `GenomeEnvironment` instance. to create it it needs the parameters: